Approximation and estimation of scale functions for spectrally negative Levy processes: Series representation of -scale functions

 Let ${\cal W}_\a^r(\R_+)$ be the {\it Sobolev-Laguerre space} (Bongioanni and Torrea \cite{bt09}) for $\a, r>0$:

-There are many useful links between the Laguerre systems and the Sobolev-Laguerre space in Comte and Genon-Catalot \cite{cg15}, where Proposition 7.1 and its remark provide an equivalent condition that a function belongs to ${\cal W}_\a^r(\R_+)$. \begin{lemma} Let $r\in \N$ and $\a>0$.
-Then, $f\in {\cal W}_\a^r(\R_+)$ if and only if $f$ admits the derivatives of order $r$ and that
+There are many useful links between the Laguerre systems and the Sobolev-Laguerre space in Comte and Genon-Catalot \cite{cg15}, where Proposition 7.1 and its remark provide an equivalent condition that a function belongs to ${\cal W}_\a^r(\R_+)$ as follows.